Azure/azure-powershell/src/Accounts/Accounts/help/Connect-AzAccount.md

 ### Example 2: Connect to Azure using organizational ID credentials

-This scenario works only when the user must not have multi-factor auth turned on.
+This scenario works only when the user does not have multi-factor auth turned on.
 The first command prompts for user credentials and stores them in the `$Credential` variable.
 The second command connects to an Azure account using the credentials stored in `$Credential`.
 This account authenticates with Azure using organizational ID credentials.